-We currently have two female directors (25%) on our Board and will have three women on our Board (38%) assuming all of the nominees are elected to the Board at the Meeting.
+We currently have three female directors (38%) on our Board, including the Chair of the Board, and will have three women on our Board (38%) assuming all of the nominees are elected to the Board at the Meeting.

 Disclose the number and proportion (in percentage terms) of executive officers of the issuer, including all major subsidiaries of the issuer, who are women.